-According to our assessment using an adapted version of a checklist by Mokkink et al. (2010), the SE-EBP scale has evidence of content validity.
+According to our assessment using an adapted version of a checklist by Mokkink et al. (2010), the OE-EBP tool has evidence of content validity.

 Content validity refers to the degree to which the content of the tool is an adequate reflection of the construct being measured.
-In the case of the Self-Efficacy in Evidence Based-Practice Activities (SE-EBP) tool, this refers to the extent that individuals can use the SE-EBP tool to assess barriers/facilitators to knowledge use and monitor knowledge use according to the following subscales:
+In the case of the OE-EBP tool, this refers to the extent that individuals can use the OE-EBP tool to assess barriers/facilitators to knowledge use and monitor knowledge use by: